KyleM157/jettywatch/index.markdown

 | 12:07  | H      |          4.08 |
 | 18:21  | L      |          0.04 |

 Looking like it's going to be blown out.
-Could be stronger than expected setting up surf for Sunday though it has trended down some.
+Could be stronger than expected setting up surf for Sunday.

 Notes: There will be swell but wind is very likely to be poor.